 For more than a decade, this ACM- and CMT-nominated artist has been a driving force in the music industry, proving that her versatility and ability to write, sing and produce has been a key factor in her longevity and continued success in an ever-changing business.
 A former staff writer with Acuff-Rose and Sony ATV, she is currently signed with iconic music-publishing giant Peermusic.

 News & Updates

-check out jennifer's song "i can't lose" featured on the new abc hit show station 19 april 5th
+"i can't lose" featured on the new abc hit show station 19

-Look for jennifer's song "I'll wait for you" on the upcoming Jason aldean record rearview town April 13th
+hear "I'll wait for you" on the new Jason aldean record rearview town

 jennifer release's new christmas lyric video "only thing i really need"